« Previous Page

 Your doctor may prescribe medicines that will affect the growth of non-Hodgkin lymphoma and relieve your symptoms.

-may be used alone or with radiation therapy.
+Chemotherapy may be used alone or with radiation therapy.
 Sometimes a combination of chemotherapy medicines is more effective than a single drug.

 The most commonly used combination is called CHOP.
 It combines four medicines: cyclophosphamide, doxorubicin, vincristine, and prednisone.